+White Space Gallery is delighted to present a new series of photographs by Russian artist Olga Chernysheva.
 A series of new drawings, a video and a sculptural installation will also be exhibited.
-Imbedded within social reality, Chernyshevaʼs photographs carry nonetheless a lyricism and beauty that tacitly transforms the ordinary scenes and sights of and around Moscow into the extraordinary, and at times, seemingly miraculous.
+Embedded within social reality, Chernyshevaʼs photographs carry nonetheless a lyricism and beauty that tacitly transforms the ordinary scenes and sights of and around Moscow into the extraordinary, and at times, seemingly miraculous.

 Uncomplicated methods achieve this, such as the framing and setting of an architectural detail or horizon (her skies are frequently both expansive and expressive), the play of light and shadow, or the unexpected emphasis upon a particular texture or form: all are used to give a slightly off-beat result, and one that becomes loaded with a meaning beyond that which is normally expected of what is ostensibly documentary photography.